Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

 which in this case would use the number implementation and substract 5 from 3.
 The exact same function could also be called with two `xarray.Dataarray`s as input.

+From a technical perspective each process is implemented as a function and a corresponding class with up to four static functions `exec_num`, `exec_np`, `exec_xar`, and `exec_da`.
+Within the  context of OpenDataCube the most important one is `exec_xar` - the xarray implementation.
 *Note: The different data type implementations of a single process are completely independent.
 So one can easily add the xarray implementation without editing the implementations for the other data types.*